mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-oci-github-actions-google-registry.md

     --contexts=$(kubectl config current-context)
 ```

-Verify that the Helm chart is synced:
+Verify that the `Namespace` is synced:
 ```
-kubectl get all \
+kubectl get ns test
-    -n default
 ```

 And voilà!
-You just deployed a **private Helm chart** hosted in Google Artifact Registry with Config Sync.
+You just deployed a **private OCI artifact** hosted in Google Artifact Registry with Config Sync.

 ## Conclusion

-In this article, you were able to package and push an Helm chart in Google Artifact Registry with GitHub Actions using Workload Identity Federation.
-At the end, you saw how you can sync a private Helm chart with the `spec.helm.auth: gcpserviceaccount` setup on the `RootSync` using Workload Identity.
+In this article, you were able to package and push an OCI artifact in Google Artifact Registry thanks to `oras` with GitHub Actions using Workload Identity Federation.
+At the end, you saw how you can sync a private OCI artifact with the `spec.oci.auth: gcpserviceaccount` setup on the `RootSync` using Workload Identity.
 This demonstrates that both GitHub Actions and Config Sync support an highly secured (key-less) approach to connect to Google Artifact Registry.

 ## Cleaning up